Plant City, Florida: Aviation

 Plant City Airport is a public-use airport located 2 mi southwest of the central business district.

 Railroad

 Plant City Union Depot served both the Atlantic Coast Line Railroad (ACL) and Seaboard Air Line Railroad even after their merger into the Seaboard Coast Line Railroad until passenger service ceased operations in 1971.
 It has been on the National Register of Historic Places since 1975.
 The east-west ACL tracks cross the north-south Seaboard tracks at a 90-degree angle at the southeast corner of the station, forming a diamond junction.
 Both tracks are now owned and run by Class 1 railroad CSX.
-Amtrak's Silver Star uses the line's west-to-eastbound ACL tracks, although it does not stop at the station.

-At the station, a train observation deck is present where one can watch CSX freight trains and Amtrak's Silver Star train pass.
+Amtrak's Floridian & Silver Meteor trains uses the line's west-to-eastbound ACL tracks, although it does not stop at the station.
+A train observation deck is present where railfans can watch CSX freight trains and the Amtrak Floridian & Silver Meteor train pass, as well as an 24/7 online webcam operated by YouTube channel Virtual Railfan.
 The closest other passenger stations are Tampa or Lakeland.